Language

 This guide is the hub.
 Each section above has a corresponding spoke that goes deeper.

-- TOPIK Levels Explained: What each of the six levels means for real-world communication, CEFR equivalents, and what specific institutions require at each level.
+• TOPIK Levels Explained: What each of the six levels means for real-world communication and how to check institution-specific requirements.

 If you are new to Korea and building your arrival checklist, the Moving to Korea Checklist covers where TOPIK fits alongside your ARC, bank account, and health insurance setup.